seanslma/maki/Python/Pandas/Index.md

 The `.loc/[]` operations can perform enlargement when setting a non-existent key for that axis.

+## `df.drop` vs `df.droplevel`
+- `df.drop`: Removes rows or columns based on labels or indices.
+- `df.droplevel`: Drops levels from a multi-level index, simplifying it to a single-level index DataFrame.

 ## get values vs slice rows
 ```
 id  name